 Civil processes are when you get served with legal papers, which can be court orders.
 You can access civil process orders by contacting the Union County Sheriff’s office, on their website or by phone.

 All convicted sex offenders are required to be listed and registered on both a national and state sex offender database.
 The people listed on these databases have been tried by jury and convicted in a court of law of a sex offense.
 You can access these offenders online, but bear in mind that you can’t see the street address, rather the address block that they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file that contains a docket and any of the filings and documents filed in your case.
 You are able to access the court records on the internet, or at Clerk of Court where the case was filed.

 Each state maintains a record of someone’s criminal background.
 These online databases are linked together so you can track criminal backgrounds from other states.
-You can go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It is helpful to know the county the crime was committed in, and if the crime was in a different state, you might have to pay for a more comprehensive search.

-When you look up a person’s crminal records you will be able to find out if a person has ever been arrested, charged or convicted for crimes, which include:
+When you look up a person’s criminal records you will be able to find out if a person has ever been arrested, charged or convicted for crimes, which include:

 - DUI or DWI.

 - Breaking and entering, theft, larceny.

 When you do a criminal history search, you generally will not be able to see if they had: